Battle of White Hall Ferry

 "Posted along the river bank, from which another regiment had just been driven back, it was pounded for several hours at short range by a terrific storm of grape and canister, as well as musketry; but it never flinched, and gained a reputation for endurance and courage which it proudly maintained to the fateful end."

 The Eleventh regiment that thus distinguished itself was the first regiment organized in North Carolina, and it was well known as the "First North Carolina."
 It was also known as the "Bethel Regiment," because it had fought at the first land battle of the Civil War.
-(The first engagement was known as the Battle of Big Bethel and also the Battle of Bethel Church, and it witnessed the first Confederate soldier killed.)
+The first engagement was known as the Battle of Big Bethel (aka Battle of Bethel Church) and it witnessed the first Confederate soldier killed.
 General Robertson reported his loss at 10 killed, 42 wounded.
 The Federal loss was 8 killed and 73 wounded.

-Sources: D. H. Hill, Jr., Confederate Military History Of North Carolina: North Carolina In The Civil War, 1861-1865National Park Service; Official Records of the Union and Confederate Armies; The Civil War Battlefield Guide History: North Carolina Civil War Trails.
+Sources: D. H. Hill, Jr., Confederate Military History Of North Carolina: North Carolina In The Civil War, 1861-1865National Park Service; Official Records of the Union and Confederate Armies; The Civil War Battlefield Guide History: North Carolina Civil War Trails; North Carolina Office of Archives and History; University of North Carolina at Chapel Hill.

 Site search Web search